guendev/guendev/README.md

     }

     func fact() -> Void {
-        print("I'm a Queer.
-I'm ready to protect people like me 😊") }
+        print("I'm a queer who wants to bring happiness to everybody.
+😊")
+    }
 }
 ```